JackEdwardLyons/adventure-in-my-veins-blog/content/posts/meet-alison-dennis-the-girl-who-analyzes-every-piece-of-climbing-gear-in-the-world.md

 As you grow and your audience gets larger, your fear of looking foolish diminishes (because you’ve already done that, and found out it doesn’t matter in the long run).
 And always remember:

-# “The best way to reduce anxiety is through action.”
+> “The best way to reduce anxiety is through action.”

-## 7. What are your three favourite climbing destinations and why?
+## _Q: What are your three favourite climbing destinations and why?_

 **[The North Cascades, WA:](http://web.archive.org/web/20160819194447/http://www.nps.gov/noca/index.htm)** I love alpine climbing and this places has endless opportunities and feels so remote.